 Students will have the opportunity to negotiate with the Internal Revenue Service and the New York State Department of Taxation and Finance, develop strong working relationships with clients, adversaries and colleagues, and work with applicable state and federal ethical rules.

 Throughout the course of the semester, students will have the opportunity to apply relevant legal theory and doctrine in client interviewing and counseling, communicate effectively with all parties orally and in writing and exercise professional judgment in all stages of representation.
-The clients in this clinic initially seek representation for federal and state income tax controversies and throughout the course of the representation students will also have the opportunity to assist clients in matters unrelated to the tax controversy such as basic estate planning documents and business related transactions.
+The clients in this clinic initially seek representation for federal and state income tax controversies and throughout the course of the representation students also assist clients with creating non-profit organizations andwith tax exemption matters.

 A student who successfully participates in the Tax and Transactions Clinic will be able to do the following by the end of the semester: